-- All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff. - o School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-Record kept - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction via leaflets, specific training by the DSL/deputy DSL, e-Learning.
+- All members of staff have been provided with a copy of part one of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff. - o School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+This is kept in the headteacher's office and on the single central record. - All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This is through a combination of specific training by the DSL, as well as a leaflet.
 This training is regularly updated and is in line with advice from the safeguarding partners. - All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated annual updates, or refresher training every two years.

-- All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
-This training will be updated at least annually - annual inset/twilight training. - Online safety training for staff will be integrated, aligned and considered as part of the whole School safeguarding approach and wider staff training and curriculum planning - specific online safety training, annual updates. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively via email, e-bulletins, staff meetings. - St Mark's CEP School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape School safeguarding arrangements and child protection policies - via input from knowledgeable and experienced staff, inviting input at staff meetings. - The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained.
+This training is regularly updated.
+This is through refresher training every two years. - All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
+This training will be updated at least annually.
+This is provided to most staff on the training day at the start of the academic year.
+Training will be provided to any other staff on an individual basis by the DSL.

+• Online safety training for staff will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.

+- Mersham Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+E.g. via input from knowledgeable and experienced staff, inviting input at staff meetings. - The DSL and Headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up to date record of who has been trained.

-7.2 Safer working practice
+7.7 Safer Working Practice

-- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school behaviour policy/code of conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the school expectations regarding safe and professional practice via the staff behaviour policy/code of conduct and Acceptable Use Policy (AUP). - Staff will be made aware of the school behaviour management and physical intervention policies.
+- All members of staff are required to work within our clear guidelines on safer working practice as outlined in the school code of conduct. - The DSL will ensure that all staff and volunteers (including agency and third-party staff) have read our child protection policy and are aware of the school expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy (AUP). - Staff will be made aware of the school behaviour management and physical intervention policies.
 Staff will manage behaviour effectively to ensure a good and safe educational environment and will have a clear understanding of the needs of all children.
-Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures, and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
-Staff will adhere to relevant School policies including staff behaviour policy, mobile and smart technology, Acceptable Use Policies (AUPs), and social media.
+Any physical interventions and/or use of reasonable force will be in line with our agreed policy and procedures and national guidance. - All staff will be made aware of the professional risks associated with the use of social media and electronic communication (such as email, mobile phones, texting, social networking).
+Staff will adhere to relevant school policies including staff behaviour policy, mobile and smart technology, Acceptable Use Policies, and Social Media.

-7.3 Supervision and support
+7.8 Supervision and Support